DaveY61/SurePortfolio/README.md

 6. Select a GUI Visualization library
 7. Develop the Portfolio format with the GUI library
 8. Add "live data" gathering to update the Portfolio data
-9. Add support for an "email summary" sent to Portfolio email address
+9. Add support for an "email summary" sent to the Portfolio Owner's email address